-The least favorite aspect or hardest part of the job is navigating the personal and/or political agendas that have the potential to compromise the asset we as Superintendents have been tasked to protect.
+The least favorite aspect or hardest part of the job is navigating the personal and/or political agendas that have the potential to compromise the asset we as Golf Course Superintendents have been tasked to protect.

 Do you collect anything?
 Hub caps, license plates, signs…

 This is going to sound ridiculous, but moving boxes are probably what I have collected the most of.
 I have quite a few stored in my garage currently.
 The business has awarded me the opportunity to experience many settings along the way and I have yet to put down roots.
-Each move has offered great opportunity, unique experiences, and countless friendships.
+Each move has offered a great opportunity, unique experiences, and countless friendships.

-All kidding aside, outside of the standard “Golf Flag” collection from places I have worked and or visited, the only thing I own that would be considered collectable is an autographed and framed “Tom Brady” Jersey, which was acquired just before the Patriots won their most recent Superbowl.
+All kidding aside, outside of the standard “Golf Flag” collection from places I have worked and or visited, the only thing I own that would be considered collectible is an autographed and framed “Tom Brady” Jersey, which was acquired just before the Patriots won their most recent Superbowl.

 What would you do if you won the lottery?

 It would be influenced by the sum, but likely semi-retire.
-Dedicate more time to spend with my family- living on the west coast, I haven’t had the opportunity to visit them enough over the past ten to fifteen years.
-Obtain both a pilot and helicopter license to make travelling easier.
+Dedicating more time to spend with my family- living on the west coast, I haven’t had the opportunity to visit them enough over the past ten to fifteen years.
+Obtain both a pilot and helicopter license to make traveling easier.
 Frequent MotoGP and F1 events across the globe and do more warm water diving.
 Donate more time to charity.

 Few people know I like to…